Welcome to the Cosmos gen3 wiki!

 As a User

-If you want to build bare-metal C# kernels without setting up the full toolchain manually, use the Cosmos VS Code Extension.
+If you want to build bare-metal C# kernels without setting up the full toolchain manually, see the Installation guide to get started.
 It integrates gen3 into VS Code, providing a streamlined experience for creating, building, and running Cosmos kernels directly from the editor.
-See the Installation guide to get started.

 Documentation